pulumi/docs/pulumi-hugo/themes/default/content/blog/dotnet-preview/index.md

    $ cd azure-cs-appservice
    ```

-There are four files in the Pulumi project, the `Azure.Appservice.csproj` which sets the .
-NET SDK and the Pulumi packages for the project. `Pulumi.yaml` holds project parameters such as name and runtime.
+There are four files in the Pulumi project, the `Azure.Appservice.csproj` which sets the .NET SDK and the Pulumi packages for the project. `Pulumi.yaml` holds project parameters such as name and runtime.
 The `Pulumi.dev.yaml` file holds the database password. `SharedAccessSignature.cs` contains a helper function to generate storage blob access URLs with SAS tokens in them.
 It demonstrate that you can add custom code inside your Pulumi program. `Program.cs` is the main program for declaring resources.

 1. Create a new stack: